hss01248/HiddenCamera/README.md

 # HiddenCamera
-use a transparent window(wrapped by dialog) whose type is TYPE_TOAST to take camera silently.
+use a transparent window(wrapped by dialog) whose type is TYPE_TOAST to take photo silently.

 # usage